Venezuela votes for parliament as opposition denounces fraud

 Those countries are expected to continue their recognition of Guaido, though the opposition is discussing proposals that could limit the size of his interim government and reduce the number of ambassadors.

-Despite U.S. President Donald Trump’s campaign of sanctions and diplomatic pressure, Maduro has remained in power, backed by the military and supported by Russia, Cuba, China and Iran.

-The top U.S. envoy on Venezuela, Elliott Abrams, told Reuters in an interview on Thursday that there was strong bipartisan consensus in Washington over the need to keep pressure on Maduro, and that he did not expect major changes to U.S. policy when Joe Biden takes office on Jan.
-20.

-Reporting by Brian Ellsworth; additional reporting by Deisy Buitrago in Caracas and Sarah Kinosian in Puerto Ayacucho, Venezuela; Editing by Daniel Wallis and Lisa Shumaker
+Reporting by Brian Ellsworth; additional reporting by Deisy Buitrago and Sarah Kinosian; Editing by Daniel Wallis and Lisa Shumaker

 Our Standards: The Thomson Reuters Trust Principles.